HMS Basilisk (1848): Crimean War service

 After the trials she served in the Baltic Sea during the Crimean War in 1854–1855, participating in the blockade of Courland.
 She attacked and sank 10 Russian transports carrying grain on 14 June 1855 and sank some salt boats on 13 July.
 She also participated in the action of 17 July in the Gulf of Riga, with HMS Desperate against Russian gunboats and shore batteries.

 Foreign service

 After the Crimean War, she served on the North America and West Indies Station and afterwards on the China Station and in Japan.
 On 27 July 1868, she was driven ashore on the coast of China.
 Repairs cost £1,777.
-In March 1871 she commenced service on the Australia Station.
-The Basilisk under Captain John Moresby visited the Ellice Islands in July 1872.

-She undertook hydrographic surveys around New Guinea with Captain Moresby and made a number of discoveries.
+In March 1871 she commenced service on the Australia Station under Captain John Moresby.
+She undertook hydrographic surveys around New Guinea with Captain Moresby.
+During the survey of the southern coast he discovered the harbour which he named Fairfax after his father.
+The town established there, based on already existing native villages (principally Hanuabada) was named Port Moresby and is now the nation's capital.

 She was later used for anti-blackbirding operations in the South Pacific.
+She visited the Ellice Islands in July 1872.

 She left the Australia Station in 1874 and returned to England.